buluquella/realtime-piesocket-ws-chat/README.md

 A simple and efficient realtime chat application built using PieSocket, WebSockets, PHP, MySQL, and JavaScript.
 Users can create chat rooms, join existing rooms, and chat with other users in real-time.

-> :information_source: You are welcome to use my database for testing purposes.
-However, for your own projects, it's recommended to set up your own database.
+> ℹ️ Note: While you are welcome to use our database for testing purposes, it is recommended that you set up your own database for your own projects

 ## 🌟 Features